DiZu7/leime-test-task/README.md

 ## 📱 Responsive Design
 Works smoothly on mobile and desktop

-Tested on Chrome (latest) on macOS
+Tested on Chrome (latest) & Safari on macOS, Safari on iOS

 ## How to Use